Study Food Technology!

+As a food technologist, you need to think in terms of market, quality and business whilst developing new products.
+A fantastic challenge for creative, technically-minded ‘foodies’!
+You will be able to deepen your knowledge of chemistry and economics, while you will also become absorbed in the fascinating world of microbiology, processing, nutrition, safety and health.
 Could you become part of this dynamic and international world?
 Do you enjoy technological innovation?
 Would you embrace the challenge of creating safe and healthy products?
 Are you determined to maintain your personal development, but unable to choose between technology, management and food-marketing?
 No problem: as a student of Food Technology, you will be able to blend them all together!

 This programme has a long history and an excellent reputation, with our international network proving invaluable to our students.
 The benefits continue when you graduate.
 There is no shortage of opportunities in the food sector.
 With so many producers, there are plenty of jobs for people whose knowledge of food safety, marketing and technology span the wide range of business sectors within the food industry.

 Food Innovation Management

-•Food Safety & Health
+Food Safety and Health

+You will be following objective specific courses, doing practical periods and preparing an exciting graduation assignment.
 The programme is competency based: each theoretical subject supports workgroup situations in which students tackle practical problems and explore workable solutions.
 This means that you will be active from day one, learning to work independently as you collaborate with others.
 The programme culminates in practical placements and a thesis project conducted in an international setting.

 This school offers programs in: